Eats 'n Drinks

 When You Have to Go Tiki

 Russell and his friend Sean are tiki fiends, so here’s our quick guide to the Palm Springs Tiki bar scene.
 Closest by is Bootlegger Tiki (1101 N. Palm Canyon; 760-318-4154).
 Although we’ve never actually done this, it’s likely within staggering distance of McCarn Road.
 This is a small spot inside but has a cool outside area, good Tiki vibe and very strong drinks.
 The Demerara Dry Float comes with a side of rocket fuel (according to Sean).
 He should know, he’s former air force pilot.
 Bootlegger does have some quirks though, mainly that you need to reserve a table in advance via their website.
 And put down a credit card in the process.
-Maybe it’s changed now we’re over the worst of the pandemic.
+Maybe it’s changed now we’re over the pandemic.
 The Tonga Hut downtown (254 N Palm Canyon Drive; 760-322-4449) is a good option if you can’t get into Bootlegger.
 It's upstairs, so sit outside and get a view of the strip.
 The Reef at The Caliente Tropics Hotel (411 E Palm Canyon Road; 760-656-3839) is a great Tiki experience.
 Small indoor bar and tables are usually set up outside, around the hotel pool.
 We haven’t eaten there yet (why eat when there’s rum to be had?) but the menu looks solid enough.
 It is on the other side of town, so Uber there if you go.
 Pele says, “Don’t Tiki and drive peeps!”

 The place to be.
 Difficult to get in and it has a $50 martini (sadly not ordered yet, as of press time).
 Generally, you must book 30 days in advance.
 But it might be worth seeing if they have a cancelation and if you get there right at 5pm you might have a chance to sit at the bar.
 All the hassle is worth it.
 French bistro inspired food and amazing cocktails.
 It’s a real experience and you’ll love it.